swaldman/untemplate-doc/README.md

 # Untemplate Docs

 _This project documents the `untemplate` project.
-For the code repository, please see [swaldman/untemplate](https://github.com/swaldman/untemplate)._
+For the code, please see [swaldman/untemplate](https://github.com/swaldman/untemplate)._

 ## Introduction